How can I identify my best performing keywords

 But there is an EVEN better way that we provide within the Discover Keywords view.
 We identify keywords that had at least

 2 orders in the past 60 days, then check against every campaign that contains the advertised product to ensures that those keywords are unique.
 This step alone can save you tons of time.
+If no search terms met this criteria the view will be empty.

 Identify Negative Keywords from Buyer Search Terms